 Growing up in Montgomery County, MD, Laurie always had an interest in giving back to her community and spent much of her youth leading or participating in 4-H events and activities.
 As an adult, she continued her engagement with the worldwide youth organization and earned an All-star status for her dedication to developing the leaders of tomorrow.

-National Director of Grants and Strategic Partnerships
+National Director, Strategic Partnerships

 Prior to CureSearch, Kelli worked as the Development Director for her local New Jersey Boys & Girls Club.
 In this role, she planned and oversaw all aspects of development and special events fundraising, spearheading new fundraising events as well as the opening of a new branch of the Club.